mchalupa/dg/README.md

 The `slicing_criterion` is a call-site of some function or `ret` to slice with respect to the return value of the main function.

-To export dependence graph to .dot file, use:
+To export the dependence graph to .dot file, use `-dump-dg` switch with `llvm-slicer` or a stand-alone tool `llvm-dg-dump`:

 ```
 ./llvm-dg-dump bytecode.bc > file.dot
 ```

-You can highligh nodes from dependence graph that will be in the slice using -mark switch:
+You can highligh nodes from dependence graph that will be in the slice using `-mark` switch:

 ```
 ./llvm-dg-dump -mark slicing_criterion bytecode.bc > file.dot
 ```
+When using `-dump-dg` with `llvm-slicer`, the nodes whould be already highlighted.
+Also a .dot file with the sliced dependence graph is generated (similar behviour can be achieved with `llvm-dg-dump` using the `-slice` switch).

 In the `tools/` directory, there are few scripts for convenient manipulation with the sliced bytecode.
 First is a `sliced-diff.sh`.
 This script takes file and shows